akshayrao96/t4-cicd/README.md

 - Get logger from util.common_utils get_logger() function
 - supplied arguments if required
-- By Default a debug.log file will be created at project root directory, you can change its location.
+- By Default a debug.log file will be created at a parent directory where your run the command, you can change its location. ie, if you run the command under directory /temp/t4-cicd, a debug.log will be at /temp